degski/string_split-2/README.md

     std::string s { "Cheech and Chong" };
     auto vector = sax::string_split ( s, "and" );

-returns a vector of strings "Cheech" and "Chong".
+returns a vector of string_views "Cheech" and "Chong", this implies the passed-in string should be ket alive and unmodified.

-To deal with tabs, pass in a "\t" as a delimiter.
+To deal with tabs, pass in a "\t" or '\t' as a delimiter.

 Lines in a csv-file are easily parsed with the combo of `",", " ", "\t"` as delimiters, which will parse most